 For example, especially when working with insurance companies, there ordinarily will be a lag between the service date and receiving full payment.
 The delay is due to the administrative time it takes to bill for the service, evaluate the claim, and receive compensation.
 These processes take time and can add from 15 to 45 days between the service and payment dates.

 These delays are most noticeable when ramping up at the beginning of employment in private practice.
 The newly beginning clinician is building up the number of client hours and dealing with the payment delays.
-However, everyone in private practice found a way to get through these financially-trying beginning phases.
-In the end, most find the higher levels of compensation warrant tolerating the delays.
+However, every one in private practice found a way to get through these financially-trying beginning phases.
+In the end, most find that higher levels of compensation warrant tolerating the delays.

 Contracts define the arrangement

 In most employment settings, the organization will have developed an employment contract that will spell out the parameters of compensation and other details.
-Read the agreement thoroughly and ask lots of questions.
+Obviously, read the agreement thoroughly and ask lots of questions.
 For more, see: How to construct the best possible psychotherapist employment contract.

 Methods for determining a private practice therapist’s salary